Kurento/kurento/source/user/troubleshooting.rst

 Checklist:

-- Deploy a properly configured STUN or TURN server. coturn tends to work fine for this, and Kurento has some documentation about how to install and configure it: https://doc-kurento.readthedocs.io/en/latest/user/faq.html#install-coturn-turn-stun-server
+- Deploy a properly configured STUN or TURN server.
+Coturn tends to work fine for this, and Kurento has some documentation about how to install and configure it: https://doc-kurento.readthedocs.io/en/latest/user/faq.html#install-coturn-turn-stun-server

 - Use this WebRTC sample page to test that your STUN/TURN server is working properly: https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/